Capability 2: planning

 - draws on the expertise of other team members appropriately;

-- contributes actively, but also ensure that everyone contributes, and helps others to do so if necessary;
+- contributes actively, but also ensures that everyone contributes and helps others to do so if necessary;

 - avoids repetition, and curtails repetition by others;

-- maintains a focus on the purpose of the meeting, and avoids discussion or comments not focused on the purpose;
+- maintains a focus on the purpose of the meeting and avoids discussion or comments not focused on the goal;

 - ensures that the patient’s perspectives, priorities and goals are considered at all times;

-- when disagreeing with an opinion or proposal, is always respectful and, if appropriate, uses the opportunity to educate,
+- when disagreeing with an opinion or proposal, is always respectful and, if applicable, uses the opportunity to educate others.

-I suspect that few professional healthcare workers are taught much about planning, yet there is probably a considerable literature written about planning complex building projects, centred on things like to Gantt chart.
-While a rehabilitation plan is not on the same scale as building a nuclear reactor or a new high-speed railway, it is in it own way complex with many people with different expertise contributing.
-There is probably a gap in research in relation to planning in rehabilitation.
+I suspect few professional healthcare workers are taught much about planning.
+Yet, there is considerable literature about planning complex building projects centred on things like the Gantt chart.
+While a rehabilitation plan is not on the same scale as building a nuclear reactor or a new high-speed railway, it is complex, with many people with different expertise contributing.
+There is probably a gap in research about planning in rehabilitation.

-Therefore much of the knowledge needed is not easily available, and it will require searching the literature.
-Fortunately some of the knowledge is available.
-For example, there is a considerable literature on goal setting (see here).
+Therefore much of the knowledge needed is not readily available, and it will require searching the literature.
+Fortunately, some of the learning is available.
+For example, much is written about goal setting (see here).
 It is interesting and notable that much of this literature arises from management studies.
-The process of goal setting was transferred from business to healthcare, and research in healthcare started long after it started in management.
+The process of goal setting was transferred from business to healthcare, and healthcare research started long after it started in management.
 Other areas of knowledge concern publications in other areas, such as law, ethics, and policy documents from other organisations.

 The knowledge needed in support of this capability includes knowledge of: